pdiu/etl-project/Personal notes.md

 Outcomes:
 - Replaced unsafe config files with .env file as per Claude Sonnet 3.5 recommendation on storing and retrieving secrets in Python.
 Simplified/removed some code from elt.py script and cleaned up a few other areas like gitignore file
 - RBAC DEFINITION file came in so clutch...
 I'm glad I learnt all that and saved it down.
 The code to call and store the API data as a dataframe still works as well, on first go too!
 It was so awesome to see.

+### 09
+I gotta learn about Python classes and when one should start using them in a project.